Ficus: Fig fruit and reproduction system

 Many fig species are grown for their fruits, though only Ficus carica is cultivated to any extent for this purpose.
 A fig "fruit" is a type of multiple fruit known as a syconium, derived from an arrangement of many small flowers on an inverted, nearly closed receptacle.
 The many small flowers are unseen unless the fig is cut open.

 The fruit typically has a bulbous shape with a small opening (the ostiole) at the outward end that allows access to pollinators.
-The flowers are pollinated by very small wasps that crawl through the opening in search of a suitable place to lay eggs.
+The flowers are pollinated by very small wasps such as Pegoscapus that crawl through the opening in search of a suitable place to lay eggs.
 Without this pollinator service fig trees could not reproduce by seed.
 In turn, the flowers provide a safe haven and nourishment for the next generation of wasps.
 This accounts for the frequent presence of wasp larvae in the fruit, and has led to a coevolutionary relationship.
 Technically, a fig fruit proper would be only one of the many tiny matured, seed-bearing gynoecia found inside one fig – if you cut open a fresh fig, individual fruit will appear as fleshy "threads", each bearing a single seed inside.
 The genus Dorstenia, also in the fig family (Moraceae), exhibits similar tiny flowers arranged on a receptacle but in this case the receptacle is a more or less flat, open surface.

 Fig plants can be monoecious (hermaphrodite) or gynodioecious (hermaphrodite and female).
 Nearly half of fig species are gynodioecious, and therefore have some plants with inflorescences (syconium) with long styled pistillate flowers, and other plants with staminate flowers mixed with short styled pistillate flowers.
 The long-styled flowers tend to prevent wasps from laying their eggs within the ovules, while the short-styled flowers are accessible for egg laying.